virtualstores/tt2/guide_ios/ios.md

 `Using Swift 5.6`

-1. Using Xcode 13 go to File > Add packages...
+1. Using Xcode 15 go to File > Add Package Dependencies...
 2. Paste the project URL in search bar: [https://github.com/virtualstores/ios-sdk](https://github.com/virtualstores/ios-sdk)
-3. Use release version `1.1.0`
+3. Use release version `2.1.0`
 4. Click on next and select the project target

 If you have doubts, please, check the following links: